AlbertZheng/zlang-zvm/README.md

 ## Design of Bytecode Virtual Machine of Z-Language

-As you know, the source codes are the best document to deeply understand a product, please directly read the source codes for knowing the design of Bytecode Virtual Machine of Z-Language.
+Please directly read the source codes for knowing the design of Bytecode Virtual Machine of Z-Language.

 1. The source codes and comments in [InstructionCode.hpp](https://github.com/AlbertZheng/zlang-zvm/blob/master/zdk/zls/zvm/InstructionCode.hpp);
 2. The source codes in the directory [```~/zlang-zvm/zdk/zls/zvm/```](https://github.com/AlbertZheng/zlang-zvm/tree/master/zdk/zls/zvm).